MP Estate Planning UK

 Funding Business Interests and Succession Plans

-Business Succession Planning NeedsHow Whole Life Insurance Helps
+Business Succession Planning NeedHow Whole Life Insurance Helps

-Funding buy-sell agreementsProvides liquidity for business partners to buy out deceased partners’ shares
+Funding cross-option agreementsProvides liquidity for surviving business partners to purchase the deceased partner’s share at an agreed value

-By incorporating whole life insurance into business succession plans, business owners can ensure a seamless transition and protect their legacy.
+By incorporating whole life insurance into business succession plans — and holding the policies in trust — business owners can ensure a smoother transition and protect the business they’ve spent years building.

-Effective use of whole life insurance in estate planning requires careful consideration of individual circumstances and goals.
-By working with financial advisors and estate planning professionals, individuals can develop a comprehensive plan that leverages whole life insurance to achieve their objectives.
+Effective use of whole life insurance in estate planning requires careful consideration of your individual circumstances, assets, and goals.
+By working with an independent financial adviser for the policy selection and an estate planning specialist for the trust structure, you can develop a comprehensive plan that uses whole life insurance as the financial backbone of your estate protection strategy.

 Common Misconceptions about Whole Life Insurance